-Rwandan Genocide survivor, Jeanne Celestine Lakin, overcame a childhood of genocide, abuse and orphanhood.
-She inspires audiences with her capacity for forgiveness and serves as testimony to the power of human resilience and perseverance.
+Rwandan Genocide survivor Jeanne Celestine Lakin overcame a childhood of chaos, abuse, and orphanhood.
+Today, she inspires audiences with her capacity for forgiveness and serves as testimony to the power of human resilience and perseverance.

 Celestine Lakin delivers a presentation on faith and forgiveness that has changed people’s perspective for the better.
 Celestine Lakin’s parents were killed for something as arbitrary as their ethnic classification.
 In her case she witnessed the murder of her father.
 Later, she was beaten, raped, and set to be sold into marriage.
 Her home was looted, burned, and her future destroyed.
 She had every reason to hate the perpetrators and even the ethnic group responsible for these crimes; yet she doesn’t.